 Only doctors and nurse practitioners are legally authorized to assess whether a patient meets the criteria.
-You will be assessed by two or more doctors or nurse practitioners.
+You will be assessed by two or more doctors or nurse practitioners, with help from other members of the healthcare team.
 They will have to agree that you meet the criteria.

 If one of the people assessing you feels you do not meet the criteria, you can ask to be assessed by another doctor or nurse practitioner.